“Mr. Militello is the BEST!”

 Tip 5: Find and Attorney Who Know When to Go To Trial, and Who Knows When To Plead

 Sometimes it makes a lot of sense to go to trial.
 We once had a case where a client was arrested for having a BAC of .24.
 I saw that the arresting officer’s reasoning for stopping our client was weak, so I took the case to a Probable Cause hearing.
 A Probable Cause hearing is a day in court, before the trial occurs, where the judge gets to decide if evidence should be used at trial.
-The judge in this case decided that the stop by police was unlawful, so all the evidence was suppressed, and the case was dismissed.
+The judge in decided that the stop by police was unlawful.
+All the evidence was suppressed, and the case was dismissed.
 Like I said, sometimes it makes a lot of sense to head to trial.

 On the other hand, sometimes it makes a lot of sense to take a plea deal.
 We once had a case where a client was charged with felony DWI after refusing to give a chemical test.
 Many attorneys will tell you that this is one of the best times to go to trial because refusal trials are typically easier to win than trials where you challenge a BAC test result.
 In this case, however, the client was facing a number of years in state prison (it was his second felony), and I negotiated a plea deal that included only weekends in jail.
 Could we have taken it to trial and aimed for a “not guilty” verdict?
 Sure, but this client decided that his best option was a plea deal.

 There is no one correct solution for every client.
-We listen to what YOU need, so that we can help you make the best decision for you and your family.
+We listen to what YOU want and need, so that we can help you make the best decision for you and your family.

 Tip 6: Find an Attorney who will Prepare for Trial by Gathering Evidence, Even If You Really Want to Negotiate a Plea Deal